Everything you need to know about Canon’s EOS R mirrorless camera

 The sensor is very similar to the one on the 30.4-megapixel 5D Mark IV and, like that model, packs Canon's excellent Dual Pixel autofocus system.
 It's fair to say that the biggest disappointment with the Nikon Z6 and Z7 was the AF, which doesn't perform as well (so far) as the excellent system on Nikon's D850 DSLR.
 That said, we only had a brief time with the cameras, which were still in beta, so stay tuned for our full reviews.

-By contrast, Canon's Dual Pixel system, could be faster and better, especially for video.
-However, the EOS R also lacks Sony's eye-tracking AF, and on paper, it's less capable than the A7 III.
-Canon says you can now focus at light levels down to EV -6, making it easier to autofocus in very dim lighting conditions.
+By contrast, Canon's Dual Pixel system could be faster and better, especially for video.
+Canon says you can now use the autofocus at light levels down to EV -6, making it easier to capture images in very dim lighting conditions.

 It has an ISO range from 100 to 40,000, expandable to 50-102,000.
 That's in between Nikon's Z6 and Z7, but behind the Sony A7 III.
 Shooting speeds are 8 fps, but with AF enabled, that drops down to 5 fps.
 Those specs are a bit disappointing, especially compared to Sony's 10 fps A7 III.